-We used the RELAX procedure (Wertheim et al. 20145) from the HyPhy program suite (Pond, 600 Frost, and Muse 2005) to test for the presence of a systematic relaxation of selection on branches belonging to eusocial groups (thereafter called "eusocial branches"), that is all branches descending from the ancestral node of one of the eusocial clade present in the dataset.
-Hyphy allows, for a specific sequence alignment, to model the distribution of dN/dS ratios along the branches of a tree.
-The RELAX procedure consists first in defining focal and background branches, associated with 605 one focal and one background distribution of dN/dS ratios.
-It then consists in comparing a model where the two mentioned distribution are identical (null model, no differences between branch sets) to a model where the focal distribution is a power transform of the background distribution $(\omega_f = \omega_b^k)$.
-Relaxation of selection is inferred when the second model appears superior based on a log-ratio test (differences between branch sets), and when the focal distribution is narrower than the 610 background distribution (k parameter estimated to be less than 1).
+- 470 We used the RELAX procedure (Wertheim et al. 2015) from the HyPhy program suite (Pond, Frost, and Muse 2005) to test for the presence of a systematic relaxation of selection on branches belonging to eusocial groups (thereafter called "eusocial branches"), that is all branches descending from the ancestral node of one of the eusocial clade present in the dataset.
+Hyphy allows, for a specific sequence alignment, to model the distribution of dN/dS ratios along the branches of a tree. - 475 The RELAX procedure consists first in defining focal and background branches, associated with one focal and one background distribution of dN/dS ratios.
+It then consists in comparing a model where the two mentioned distribution are identical (null model, no differences between branch sets) to a model where the focal distribution is a power transform of the background distribution ($\omega_f = \omega_b^k$).
+Relaxation of selection is inferred when the second model appears superior based on a - 480 log-ratio test (differences between branch sets), and when the focal distribution is narrower than the background distribution (k parameter estimated to be less than 1).
 Indeed, strong selection is thought to produce both low (close to 0) and high (greater than 1) dN/dS ratios, while neutrality should produce rates close to 1.
-This test thus correctly takes into account the fundamental twosided nature of dN/dS- ratios.
-20 alignments did not contain enough data to allow models necessary to the HyPhy RELAX procedure to be fitted with eusocial branches as background branches, and 17 615 alignments didn't allow the procedure with Anthophila branches as background branches.
+This test thus correctly takes into account the fundamental two-sided nature of dN/dS ratios.
+20 (0.61%) of the original alignments did not contain enough data to - 485 allow models necessary to the HyPhy RELAX procedure to be fitted with eusocial branches as background branches, and 17(0.52%) of the original alignments didn't allow the procedure with Anthophila branches as background branches.